OTA-Insight/ember-table/tests/dummy/app/templates/docs/guides/body/row-selection.md

 ## Selection Modes

-There are three different properties you can use to control the behavior of row selection:
+There are four different properties you can use to control the behavior of row selection:

 1. `checkboxSelectionMode`: This controls the behavior of the checkbox that